tensorflow/community/governance/SIG-request-template.md

 ## What is this group for?

-From the beginning of time, Java have been selected as one of the few languages supported out-of-the-box by TensorFlow, having its own client within the main repository.
-The principal goal was to run TensorFlow on the JVM of Android devices for model inference.
-Then many contributions were made to make it a good choice even for building, training and serving models.
-Now, its development and evolution pretty much relies exclusively on external contributions.
+From the beginning of time, Java has been one the few languages supported out-of-the-box by TensorFlow, having its own client within its main repository.
+The initial goal was to support inference of pretrained models on JVM-based platforms, such as Android devices.
+Then many contributions were made to make it a good choice even for building, training and serving models in Java.
+Now, most of the development and evolution of the Java client is taken care by the community.

-This purpose of this group is:
+This purpose of this group is to consolidate the effort of this community, or more precisely:
 * to synchronize the work of developers interested in ramping up Java support in TensorFlow
-* to establish a communication channel for discussion and collect suggestions (such as the list of features to be added next)
+* to establish an official communication channel for discussions and suggestions related to Java TensorFlow
-* to provide new repositories for delivering high-level utility libraries on top of TensorFlow to improve usability
+* to provide a new set of high-level utility libraries on top of TensorFlow, in their distinct Git repositories, to improve overall user experience and deliver new features with their own release life cycle.

-Describe the need the group fills.
-Who is the audience?
-Provide evidence that work is already ongoing in this area.

 ## Who will be part of it?